Foods for Fighting Inflammation, Arthritis and Joint Pain

 - Ginger Root Extract.
 Ginger extract is the dried or fresh root of the ginger plant.
 It is said to decrease joint pain and reduces inflammation in people with osteoarthritis and rheumatoid arthritis.
 Ginger has also been shown to have anti-inflammatory properties similar to ibuprofen.

 - Fruits, Vegetables and Whole Grains.
 Fruits, veggies and whole grains, as part of a healthy diet, fight inflammation naturally and can also help control your weight.
 Maintaining a healthy weight relieves stress on the joints.
 Excess body fat also creates and releases chemicals which promote inflammation in the body.
 Studies have found that for every pound of weight you lose, you reduce the load on your knee joint by 4 pounds.
 In addition to a healthy diet, regular physical activity is important to maintain a desirable weight.
 Engage in regular physical activity that includes both aerobic and strength training exercises.

-Lisha Andrew, RD, LDN
+Lisha Bethel, MS, RD, LDN

 Lisha Bethel, MS, RD, LDN, is a bariatric dietitian of the Center for Bariatric Surgery at The Miriam Hospital.
 She received her bachelor of science in food and nutrition/dietetics at Framingham State University and a master of science in nutrition and health promotion at Simmons University.

 Search more than 1,200 providers in our network.